kkots/ggxrd_hitbox_overlay_2211/README.md

 ; and Faint animations, including all hitstun. onlyApplyCounterhitSettingWhenDefenderNotInBurstOrFaintOrHitstun = false

+; A keyboard shortcut.
+; Pressing this shortcut will enable/disable the hitbox editing mode.
+; Note that the 'Hitbox Editor' window is accessible through the 'Hitbox Editor' button in the 'Hitboxes' section, ; and the main functionality is in Hitbox Editor. hitboxEditModeToggle =

+; A keyboard shortcut.
+; Pressing this shortcut will move the camera up during the hitbox editing mode.
+; You can adjust the speed with which the camera moves vertically using "hitboxEditMoveCameraVerticalSpeedMultiplier". hitboxEditMoveCameraUp = -Shift+-Ctrl+MouseWheelUp

+; A keyboard shortcut.
+; Pressing this shortcut will move the camera down during the hitbox editing mode.
+; You can adjust the speed with which the camera moves vertically using "hitboxEditMoveCameraVerticalSpeedMultiplier". hitboxEditMoveCameraDown = -Shift+-Ctrl+MouseWheelDown

+; A keyboard shortcut.
+; Pressing this shortcut will move the camera left during the hitbox editing mode.
+; You can adjust the speed with which the camera moves horizontally using "hitboxEditMoveCameraHorizontalSpeedMultiplier". hitboxEditMoveCameraLeft = Shift+MouseWheelUp

+; A keyboard shortcut.
+; Pressing this shortcut will move the camera right during the hitbox editing mode.
+; You can adjust the speed with which the camera moves horizontally using "hitboxEditMoveCameraHorizontalSpeedMultiplier". hitboxEditMoveCameraRight = Shift+MouseWheelDown

+; A keyboard shortcut.
+; Pressing this shortcut will move the camera forward during the hitbox editing mode.
+; You can adjust the speed with which the camera moves forward and back using "hitboxEditMoveCameraPerpendicularSpeedMultiplier". hitboxEditMoveCameraForward = Ctrl+MouseWheelUp

+; A keyboard shortcut.
+; Pressing this shortcut will move the camera back during the hitbox editing mode.
+; You can adjust the speed with which the camera moves forward and back using "hitboxEditMoveCameraPerpendicularSpeedMultiplier". hitboxEditMoveCameraBack = Ctrl+MouseWheelDown

+; A floating point value.
+Default value is 1.0.
+; Allows you to adjust how fast the camera moves vertically during the hitbox edit mode.
+; The camera can be moved up/down using "hitboxEditMoveCameraUp" and "hitboxEditMoveCameraDown". hitboxEditMoveCameraVerticalSpeedMultiplier = 1.0

+; A floating point value.
+Default value is 1.0.
+; Allows you to adjust how fast the camera moves horizontally during the hitbox edit mode.
+; The camera can be moved left/right using "hitboxEditMoveCameraLeft" and "hitboxEditMoveCameraRight". hitboxEditMoveCameraHorizontalSpeedMultiplier = 1.0

+; A floating point value.
+Default value is 1.0.
+; Allows you to adjust how fast the camera moves farther away from or closer to the arena during the hitbox edit mode.
+; The camera can be moved left/right using "hitboxEditMoveCameraForward" and "hitboxEditMoveCameraBack". hitboxEditMoveCameraPerpendicularSpeedMultiplier = 2.0

+; Specify true or false.
+; Specifying true means that, when you stop editing hitboxes using the 'Hitbox Editor' window, ; or exit the edit mode via a shortcut, you will unfreeze the game, if it's currently frozen.
+; You can manually freeze and unfreeze the game using the controls in Main Mod UI - Hitboxes or ; "freezeGameToggle". hitboxEditUnfreezeGameWhenLeavingEditMode = true

+; Specify true or false.
+; Specifying true means that, when you're in hitbox editing mode, ; you will see hitboxes of all entities on the arena.
+; When this is false, you will only see hitboxes of the entity you're currently editing. hitboxEditShowHitboxesOfEntitiesOtherThanTheOneBeingEdited = true

+; Specify a list of hitboxes, sorted by type.
+You're not allowed to skip types.
+; There are 17 types total.
+For each hitbox specify color in 0xAARRGGBB and whether it should ; be displayed (0/1).
+Separate everything with spaces. hitboxList = 0xFF00FF00 1 0xFFFF0000 1 0xFFFFFFFF 0 0xFFFFFFFF 0 0xFFFFFFFF 0 0xFFFFFF00 1 0xFFFFFFFF 0 0xFFFFFFFF 0 0xFFFFFFFF 0 0xFFFFFFFF 0 0xFFFFFFFF 0 0xFFFFFFFF 0 0xFFFFFFFF 0 0xFFFFFFFF 0 0xFFFFFFFF 0 0xFFFFFFFF 0 0xFFFFFFFF 0

+; Specify true or false.
+; Specifying true will draw a white line denoting the floor level during hitbox editing mode. hitboxEditShowFloorline = true

+; Specify true or false.
+; Specifying true will draw origin points of both player during hitbox editing mode. hitboxEditShowOriginPoints = true

 ; Specify true or false.
 ; Shows a message when you blocked/got hit by/armored an attack and then at that moment opponent was doing a move, ; and then you hit them while they were still in that move or in landing recovery after the move.